What Your Favorite Emoji Really Mean

 Among the factors taken into account are: expected usage level, image distinctiveness, and compatibility with apps that regularly use emoji, such as Snapchat and Twitter.
 But it's also important that the emoji have references beyond its most literal meaning.
 The example that Unicode offers applicants is a shark, which can be used as the large saltwater fish, or, more creatively, to describe a card shark or loan shark.
 (Whether or not Unicode predicted how users would interpret the eggplant — which is, at heart, just a vegetable — is up for debate.)

-Click through to see over 30 of the most surprising meanings behind your favorite emoji — including some of the new 2019 emojis.
+Click through to see over 30 of the most surprising meanings behind your favourite emoji — including some of the emojis launched last year.
 If your mind is blown, you'll definitely want to check out the full dictionary here.

 This article was originally published on August 16, 2016 at 5:20 p.m.